matt-dong-123/dotfiles/README.md

 ## Prerequisites

+- MacOS 15 or later
-- curl (Comes with macos by default)
+- curl (Comes with MacOS by default)

 ## Install Instructions